 Hernias can occur throughout the body, but most often develop in the areas of your body between your chest and hips.

-Some of the more common types of hernia are:
+Some of the more common types of a hernia are:

 Femoral hernias also occur when fatty tissue or a part of your bowel pokes through into your groin at the top of your inner thigh.
 They are much less common than inguinal hernias and tend to affect more women than men.
 Like inguinal hernias, femoral hernias are also associated with ageing and repeated strain on the abdomen.